 After a series of public meetings, the proposed amendments are presented at Public Hearings before the Planning & Zoning Commission and the Town Council.
 By law, the Town Council votes to approve or deny the Major General Plan Amendments.
 A super majority vote of 5 Town Council members is required to approve a Major Amendment to the General Plan.
 Please visit the Town Calendar to see upcoming meeting dates.

-Click Here for the Tentative 2017 Major General Plan Amendment Schedule.
+Click Here for the 2018 Major General Plan Amendment Schedule.

 If you have questions about the General Plan processes, you may contact Brett Burningham at email@example.com or at 480-358-3097.